Chapman Pincher

 Henry Chapman Pincher (29 March 1914 – 5 August 2014) was an English journalist, historian and novelist whose writing mainly focused on espionage and related matters, after some early books on scientific subjects.

 Early life

-Pincher was born in Ambala, Punjab, to English parents.
-His father, Richard Chapman Pincher (his family was from north Yorkshire) was a major in the British army stationed in India, and his mother Helen (née Foster), was an actress.
-Pincher senior was serving in the Northumberland Fusiliers when Chapman was born.
-The couple had married in 1913 in Pontefract.
+Pincher was born in Ambala, India to English parents.
+His father, Richard Chapman Pincher, originally from Pontefract in Yorkshire, was a major in the British army serving in the Northumberland Fusiliers.
+His mother Helen (née Foster), had been an actress and the couple had married in 1913 in Pontefract.

-The family returned home to Pontefract when Pincher was aged three, and he attended 13 different schools before the family settled in Darlington, where his father would later own a sweet shop and a pub on the River Tees.
+The family returned to Pontefract when Pincher was aged three.
+He attended several different schools before the family settled in Darlington, where his father would later own a sweet shop and a pub on the River Tees.
 Aged 10, he won a scholarship to Darlington Grammar School where he took an interest in genetics, afterwards studying zoology and biology at King's College London.

-Chapman Pincher married Constance Sylvia Wolstenholme in 1965.
-Pincher had two children, but they were from a previous marriage.
-Pincher was married three times altogether.
+Chapman Pincher was married three times.
+His last wife was Constance Sylvia Wolstenholme whom he married in 1965.
+Pincher had two children from an earlier marriage.